leejoonli/code-every-day/log.md

 ## Thoughts

 Added new functions to linked list in C.  Still having trouble with using walker as a pointer to traverse the list.

+# Day 203 (10/14/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Fixed the bug on insert at last function.
+Added delete first node and delete at specified node.
+Will work more on this and other data types in C.